elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 This report describes the creation of the new Industry Exchange Network (IXN) website showcasing UCL Computer Science students' projects and marketing the organisation to attract new industry partners.

 ## The Client
 The IXN project was appointed by Dr Yun Fu, a Teaching Fellow, App Project Manager and Student Internship Manager at University College London (UCL).
-An essential part of Dr Fu’s profession is to connect students to the industry.
-Therefore, having a place to showcase the work done by UCL CS students to industry partners is of utmost importance.
-Consequently, the Industry Exchange Network website was commissioned as an educational methodology enabling students to engage in real-world problem based learning through term-based client projects.
+An essential part of Dr Fu’s profession is to connect students to the industry; where, having an online environment to showcase the work done by UCL CS students and market the IXN is key to attracting new industry partners.
+Consequently, the IXN website was commissioned as an educational methodology enabling students to engage in real-world problem based learning through term-based client projects.

 ## The Project

 The Industry Exchange Network website allows UCL Computer Science students to get involved with term-based client projects \cite{g1}.
 The website showcases a variety of student projects, ranging from 1st Year Students to the more advanced MSc Data Science endeavours.
-The clients are entrepreneurs, charities, healthcare companies, researchers, SMEs, government organisations and large enterprises.
-The IXN website is a platform to allow individuals in the industry to get in touch with the members of the IXN team.
-The main objective of the website, therefore, is to market IXN to professionals; showcasing the abilities of UCL Computer Science students.
+Typical industry partners include entrepreneurs, charities, healthcare companies, researchers, SMEs, government organisations and large enterprises.
+The IXN constantly requires new industry projects for its students.
+Therefore, the main objective of the website was to market IXN to professionals; showcasing the abilities of UCL Computer Science students.

 ## Project Goals